Bemused Parent: Entry 3

 “It was on my iPad Tips.
 Mum, you know how you won’t let me have a mobile?
 Well you think that robotics is good and phones are basically robots, all you do is program them!”

+In this series we mine the wealth of lived experience and invite members to share their thoughts with us – perhaps through an article, advice, sharing their careers, a piece of fiction or a poem.
 The HLP Diaries are fictional tales of parenting children with high learning potential.
-If you are a Potential Plus UK member and have an anecdote you would like to share then we’d love to hear from you: email email@example.com
+If you are a Potential Plus UK member and have an anecdote you would like to share then we’d love to hear from you: email firstname.lastname@example.org